 BPA Decision Process

-Phase 3A ParticipationIn the summer of 2021, BPA explored with its stakeholders whether to continue its participation in Phase 3A of the WRAP.
-BPA held two public meetings which sought stakeholder and customer input in its decision-making process on whether to participate in the non-binding forward showing phase (Phase 3A) of the program.
+Prior to joining WRAP, BPA conducted a two-phase decision process.
+In the summer of 2021, BPA explored with its stakeholders whether to continue its participation in Phase 3A of the WRAP.
+BPA held two public meetings that sought stakeholder and customer input in its decision-making process on whether to participate in the non-binding forward showing phase (Phase 3A) of the program.
 On Aug.
-20, 2021, BPA issued a Draft Letter to the Region on its proposed decision, and accepted comments on the letter through Sept.
+20, 2021, BPA issued a Draft Letter to the Region on its proposed decision and accepted comments on the letter through Sept.
 3, 2021.
 After thorough review of comments, BPA issued its Final Letter to the Region on Sept.
 29, 2021, with the agency’s final decision to continue participation in Phase 3A.

-Phase 3B ParticipationBPA is hosting a series of resource adequacy engagement workshops that will focus on:
+In November 2021, BPA initiated hosting a series of resource adequacy engagement workshops focused on:

 - discussing program design updates and impacts to BPA and its customers;

-- resolving open questions and key considerations in order for BPA to make a well informed decision on participation in Phase 3B.
+- resolving open questions and key considerations in order for BPA to make a well-informed decision on participation in Phase 3B.